- Docker executor workflow

 docker-windows

-executor can be run only using GitLab Runner running on Windows. - Linux containers on Windows are not supported, since they are still experimental.
+executor can be run only using GitLab Runner running on Windows. - Linux containers on Windows are not supported, because they are still experimental.
 Read the relevant issue for more details.

 -